GLORIAM DEO • Honor and Praise to the Maker of All Things

 Can it really be that way?

-For the next 50 years, on every Veterans Day, and times in between, I stop what I’m doing to remember my guys, and whisper a quiet prayer about my time in Vietnam.
+For the next many years, on each Veterans Day, and many days in between, I stop what I’m doing to remember my guys, and whisper a quiet prayer about my time in Vietnam.

 Through no merit of my own, I have fallen into the hands of God.